The non-stabilizerness of fermionic Gaussian states

 In this work, we address this challenge by presenting the \textit{first detailed investigation of nonstabilizerness in fermionic Gaussian states}.
 First, by leveraging a novel perfect sampling algorithm for the underlying Determinantal Point Process~\cite{Scardicchio_2009, Kulesza_2012}, we address the computation of SREs.
-This new method allows us to evaluate quantum magic in free-fermionic systems containing hundreds of qubits.
+This new method allows us to evaluate non-stabilizerness in free-fermionic systems containing hundreds of qubits.
 Afterwards, we employ our approach by studying the behavior of SREs in random Gaussian states, both with and without $U(1)$ symmetry.
 We compare our findings with analytical results for a similar quantity, namely the Participation Rényi Entropies (PREs) over the computational basis, for which we find an analytical formula.
-Finally, we apply our technique to compute the non-stabiliserness of the ground state of a two-dimensional non-interacting fermionic topological superconductor, revealing an abrupt shift in magic properties upon entering the topological phase, which suggests that magic is sensitive to both topological order and criticality. \\
+We also study the time evolution of magic in a random unitary circuit with local Gaussian gates.
+Finally, we apply our technique to compute the non-stabilizerness of the ground state of a two-dimensional non-interacting fermionic topological superconductor, observing a notable shift in non-stabilizerness properties near the critical point of the phase transition.
+This suggests that non-stabilizerness is closely tied to the critical behavior of the system, with potential implications for the properties of the resulting (topological) phase.
+Finally, we emphasize that although other resource theories—such as the resource theory of non-Gaussianity~\cite{Hebenstreit_2019, Dias_2024, Najafi_2024, Marian_2013, Lumia_2024}—may be relevant for fermionic models, our focus here is exclusively on their non-stabilizerness.
+The applicability and usefulness of a particular resource theory for a certain many-body problem depends crucially on the quantum platform used for its implementation.
+Specifically, when a fermionic system is realized natively, non-Gaussianity is the key resource; in contrast, when the system is mapped onto qubits and implemented on a digital quantum platform—which is arguably the most relevant scenario for currently available quantum technologies advancing— the resource theory of non-stabilizerness provides the appropriate framework.

 \paragraph{Preliminaries. ---} We consider a quantum system of $L$ qubits, with total Hilbert space dimension $D=2^L$.
 The local Pauli operators are denoted as $\hat{P}_i \in \{\Id, \PauliX, \PauliY, \PauliZ\}$ for $i=1,2...
 L$, while $\hat{\pmb{P}} \in \{\Id, \PauliX, \PauliY, \PauliZ \}^{\otimes L}$ represents a generic tensor product of Pauli operators (i.e.\ a Pauli string).
 The set $\{ \frac{\hat{\pmb{P}}}{\sqrt{D}} \}$ forms an orthonormal basis for the space of operators, since $\MyTr[\hat{\pmb{P}}' \hat{\pmb{P}}] = D \delta_{\pmb{P}' \pmb{P} }$.
 Majorana operators are defined using the standard Jordan-Wigner mapping, as follows: